 There is an ever-growing fear of aging.
-The grey hairs, thicker glasses, stiff joints, and cognitive decline are all sources for the anxiety we feel related to aging.
+The gray hairs, thicker glasses, stiff joints, and cognitive decline are all sources of the anxiety we feel related to aging.
 The good news, however, is that you can take control of your cognitive aging and keep your brain younger for longer.
 Wondering how you can learn to teach your old brain new tricks?
 Keep reading below.

 Change Your Old Brain